corinnedarche/MUMT307_FinalProject/REPORT.md

-# Implementation of Linear Predictive Coding (LPC) for Speech Analysis and Synthesis
+# Implementation of Linear Predictive Coding (LPC) for Speech Synthesis

 ## *Created by Corinne Darche for MUMT307: Music and Audio Computing II (Winter 2022)*